reslp/reproducibility-workshop/day-1/exercise-4-git.rst

     nothing to commit (create/copy files and use "git add" to track)

 Remember this command.
 It is key to understand what git keeps track of and what not.
-Form the output you can see that currently the repository is empty, and also that there are no tracked files.
+From the output you can see that currently the repository is empty, and also that there are no tracked files.
 Let us change that and create a new file.
 After this we run :bash:`git status` again.

 More information `here <https://git-scm.com/docs/git-status>`_.